UM-LPM/EARS/README.md

 `class MySolution extends DoubleSolution`.
 * Code examples can be found in the package `org.um.feri.ears.examples`.
 * All information of the given problem (dimensions, constraints, bounds, etc...) can be obtaint from the Task object: `public Individual run(Task taskProblem)`.
-* Before every evaluation check if the stopping criterion is reached by calling `taskProblem.isStopCriteria()`.
-If evaluate is called after the stopping criterion is reached, a `StopCriteriaException will` be thrown.
+* Before every evaluation check if the stopping criterion is reached by calling `taskProblem.isStopCriterion()`.
+If evaluate is called after the stopping criterion is reached, a `StopCriterionException will` be thrown.

 ## Examples